tanishabisht/Smoothies/README.md

-# UI - Protein based smoothies
+# UI - FitBlend: Protein based smoothies
 FitBlend is an app that helps you learn how to make tasty, protein-packed smoothies.
 It's perfect for fitness lovers or anyone wanting to eat healthier.
 FitBlend gives you quick and easy smoothie recipes and includes a quiz to test your smoothie-making skills.

 [YouTube video of the application.](https://www.youtube.com/watch?v=6QnKjbe5j98)